Menu

 kris fox

-Even though Kris is capable of many tricks and crazy combos, we all know he likes to stick to his roots – racing.
+While Kris can throw down plenty of tricks and wild combos, he stays true to his roots – racing.

 Friendly Reminder: Save BIG On Dan's Comp!
 (Click Banner)